Validation¶

 How Hydrata Preserves Solver Integrity¶

-anuga_coreas a dependency. - Deterministic execution — same inputs produce same outputs on Hydrata cloud or local Python.
+anuga_coreas a dependency. - Reproducible execution: the same inputs produce directly comparable outputs on Hydrata cloud or local Python.

 run_anuga(MIT licence) handles the Hydrata-to-ANUGA translation.
 View on GitHub.